033zhek/LED-frame/README.md

 # LED-frame
-Photo frame with LED illumination on ESP32 using Arduino Core
+Photo frame with LED illumination on ESP8266 using Arduino Core LED mods by AlexGyver